abap2UI5/docs/docs/resources/who_uses.md

 <br>

-_How to Extend this Page?
-Simply send us an email at <contact@abap2UI5.org> or contribute directly yourself._
+_Have a project you want to share?
+Just reach out to us at <contact@abap2UI5.org>, or feel free to edit the page directly.
+We’re excited to see what you’re working on!

 Thank you for being a part of the abap2UI5 community! ❤️